-The currently possible events with messages are listed in the online help of the SE Manager under "Further information".
+- If you use the Acknowledge current events button to remove the currently displayed events from the Current events table, the Events tile reflects this change.
+The acknowledged events are only displayed in the All events tab. - The currently possible events with messages are listed in the online help of the SE Manager under "Further information".

-With the Alarm management you can configure automatic SNMP trap or e-mail messages for events with certain weights; this enables you to recognize important events like error situations earlier and to react quickly if necessary, even in large SE server configurations.
+With the Alarm management you can configure automatic SNMP trap or email messages for events with certain weights and/or from certain components; this enables you to recognize important events like error situations earlier and to react quickly if necessary, even in large SE server configurations.

-The SE Manager displays the alarm management configuration in the $Logging \rightarrow Alarm$ management menu.
+The SE Manager displays the alarm management configuration in the Logging -> Alarm management menu.